BYOc Hutchinson 2018

 hotel and Conference Center

 No membership fee (donations welcome)

-roots in fandom.
-That sounds like a convention.
-Activities and such are
+of people with roots in fandom.
+That sounds like a convention, but this

 Is there programming?

 hence the BYO suggestion.
 The only thing committed so far is Fanavoires

 group meals on Friday and Saturday nights.
 Please let Charlie know in advance

 if you think you will be joining the group for supper.

 Is there a dealers room?